xseman/dotfiles/README.md

 - `xxd` — Creates a hex dump of a given file or standard input
 - `dbeaver` — SQL client software application and a database administration tool
 - `datagrip` — Multi-engine database environment client.
-- `virtualbox` — General-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.
+- `virtualbox-ose` — General-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.
+- `jq` — Command-line JSON processor
+- `xq` — Command-line XML processor - jq wrapper for XML documents
+- `yq` — Command-line YAML processor - jq wrapper for YAML documents
+- `fq` — jq for binary formats.
+Decoder for inspecting binary data
+- `patch` — Apply a diff file to an original

 ### System information